AaronTheITGuy/Project-Azazel/README.md

 - ASRock B760 Pro RS/D4
 - RTX 3070
 - 48GB DDR4 RAM
-- 7TB of HDD storage in a RAID 5
+- 7TB of HDD storage, single redundancy (similar to RAID 5)
-- 500GB of NVMe storage for array caching in a RAID 1
+- 500GB of NVMe storage for array caching in a mirrored configuration (similar to RAID 1).
 - SFP+ NIC for 10Gbps transfer speeds directly connected to my main PC
 - LSI SAS 9300-8i HBA for reliable high speed reads/writes to and from the array

+Disclaimer: The CPU and GPU selected for this build are not the most power-efficient choices for my intended workload.
+However, these components were repurposed from a previous system upgrade to reduce costs and avoid unnecessary electronic waste.
+That being said, it also adds plenty of overhead should I decide to explore VMs or LLMs

 ### Software/Services
 - Unraid OS